-When I travel for business, one of my favourite moments is when I can kick off my shoes and allow myself to fall onto the bed in my hotel room, feeling a rush of accomplishment running through my body, despite the exhaustion…
+When travelling for business, one of my favourite moments is when I can kick off my shoes and allow myself to fall onto the bed in my hotel room, feeling a rush of accomplishment running through my body, despite the exhaustion…

-The first thing that comes to mind when admiring the architecture of this beautiful hotel is authenticity.
+The first thing that comes to mind when admiring the architecture of this stunning hotel is authenticity.
 A luxury hotel, which is true to its host city Milan in terms of sophistication and style.
 The hotel was built around a beautiful historical palazzo dating back to 1874.
-As the hotel’s architect and interior designer, Ed Tuttle, declares: “The hotel has a unique character, Park Hyatt Milan remains true to the historical style of the original building, but it also has something more contemporary and refined about it now.”
-He also adds: ”All big cities possess a precise cultural identity and it is important to capture that spirit.
+As the hotel’s architect and interior designer, Ed Tuttle, declared: “The hotel has a unique character, Park Hyatt Milan remains true to the historical style of the original building, but it also has something more contemporary and refined about it now.”
+He then added: ”All big cities possess a precise cultural identity and it is important to capture that spirit.
 Guests at Park Hyatt Milan must be able to feel that they are in Milan and nowhere else.”

-Personally, I have always admired the art of combining ‘the old and the new’, which is also one of my personal trade marks, when describing my own style.
+Personally, I have always admired the art of combining ‘the old and the new’, which is also one of my personal trademarks, when describing my own style.
 I like to refer to it as ‘contemporary with a touch of nostalgia’.
-I therefore immediately fell in love with this hotel, as it offers the best of both worlds.
+I therefore immediately fell in love with the Park Hyatt Milan, because it offers the best of both worlds.
 Refined contemporary design with an elegant classic soul.

-The public spaces, which include La Cupola, the Park Bar, the Michelin Star Restaurant VUN and DEHORS, a fashionable hot spot for seasonal aperitifs, feature some stunning architecture with lots of attention to details, however, my personal favourite are the rooms.
+The public spaces, which include La Cupola, the Park Bar, the Michelin Star Restaurant VUN and DEHORS, a fashionable hot spot for seasonal aperitifs, feature stunning architecture and interior design with lots of attention to details.
+However, my personal favourite are the rooms.
 After all, this is where I spend most of my time, when I am in the hotel.
-As mentioned in my introduction, there is nothing like taking a moment to relax after a long day and that is exactly what you will want to do when you enter your room at the Park.
+As mentioned in my introduction, there is quite nothing like taking a moment to relax after a long day and that is exactly what you will want to do when you enter your room at the Park.

 Those who seek even higher worldly pleasures, may opt for one of the 25 splendid suites, one of which even offers an outdoor Jacuzzi overlooking the Duomo!